-4. After making your report, be sure to call your Community Care Licensing evaluator and tell him or her of the situation.
+4. After making your report, be sure to call your Community Care Licensing program analyst and tell them about the situation.
 This protects you from possible complaints by the parents and lets the evaluator know you are acting responsibly.

 Reporting Suspected Child Abuse Can Be Difficult